meekostuff/HTMLDecor/README.md

 If there are several decor files that still qualify then any decor with `@data-user-theme` is most specific, followed by `@data-frame-theme`, followed by `@media`, followed by decor with none of these attributes.

-If there is more than one decor with the same specifity then the first one in the page is chosen.
+If there is more than one decor with the same specificity then the first one in the page is chosen.

 ### Decor Redirection